patriknordlen/django-DefectDojo/docs/models.rst

 DefectDojo attempts to simplify how users interact with the system by minimizing the number of objects it defines.
 The definition for each as well as sample usages is below.

-Product Types
+Customers
 -------------

-Product types represent the top level model, these can be business unit divisions, different offices or locations, development teams, or any other logical way of distinguishing "types" of products.
+customers represent the top level model, these can be business unit divisions, different offices or locations, development teams, or any other logical way of distinguishing "types" of products.

 * *Examples:*